oeed/cclite/README.md

 This is an experimental branch of CCLite.
 The goal here is to seperate rendering and emulation so the screen can update while lua is running.

-It kinda currently works, but has lots of kinks and design flaws to fix.
-I do not recommend using this, it seems impossible to Terminate code at the moment.
+It kinda currently works, but is currently being held together with duct tape.
+It works.
+But it may be potentially slower (lua speed wise, renderer is still fast as ever!)

 This is a ComputerCraft Emulator written in Love2D.
 It is not complete, and is still a work in progress.